TheEdoRan/next-safe-action/website/docs/define-actions/extend-previous-schemas.md

 description: Learn how to use next-safe-action with a i18n solution.
 ---

-# Extend previous schema
+# Extend previous schema(s)

 Sometimes it's useful to define an action "template" with a base schema and then extend it with additional properties.
-This can be done inside the [`schema`](/docs/safe-action-client/instance-methods#schema) method by passing an async function that has the previous schema as its argument.
+This can be done inside the [`schema`](/docs/define-actions/instance-methods#schema) method by passing an async function that has the previous schema as its argument.
 See the example below:

 ```typescript
 "use server";